Programs

 UC Links programs take place at various localities throughout California.
 Programs are designed and operated by university faculty in collaboration with schools and community-based organizations.

-In 2019-20, 15 faculty at seven University of California campuses and one private liberal arts college led the operation of 28 UC Links sites throughout the state.
-Faculty partnered with 16 schools and 10 community-based organizations to collaboratively sustain these programs, serving 3,069 P-12 students, 655 undergraduates, and 39 graduate students.
+In 2021-22, 21 faculty at six University of California and four California State University campuses and one private liberal arts college led the operation of 26 UC Links sites throughout the state.
+Faculty partnered with 24 schools and 10 community-based organizations to collaboratively sustain these programs, serving 2,168 P-12 students, 667 undergraduates, and 45 graduate students.

 UC Berkeley - 21st Century Community Learning Centers